 So truth be told having a stepfather that told me to keep quiet and not to express myself is probably the reason I’m so driven now to share my message and coaching with others.

-Having a Dad I thought was emotionally unavailable to me is one of the reasons I have worked so hard to share my truth as a man.
+Having a Mam and Dad I thought were emotionally unavailable to me is one of the reasons I have worked so hard to share my truth as a man.

 My low confidence as a child and as a teenager is the very reason I pull myself out of my comfort zone as much as I possibly could.